 - If I am not right then I am nothing

-- If I am not smart then I should not do anything because I will fail anyway
+- or: If I am not smart then I should not do anything because I will fail anyway

 - If I am afraid then I should… this one has a lot of rules.